Your flight details will be confirmed closer to departure

 AI review summary

-Many customers expressed satisfaction with the staff, describing them as friendly, eager to help, and attentive.
+Customers expressed satisfaction with the crew, describing them as lovely, friendly, and exceptional.
+(Common opinion)

 Service